google/emitto/README.md

 docker run bazel/source/sensor:sensor_image
 ```

-The current build `go_image` rules use a [distroless](https://github.com/GoogleContainerTools/distroless)
+The current `go_image` rule uses a [distroless](https://github.com/GoogleContainerTools/distroless)
-runtime base image, and the images will run using the default Go binary flags.
+runtime base image, and will run using the default Go binary flag values.
+The `container_image` rule can be extended to support a custom `env` and other image attributes.

 Bazel supports the ability to push an image to a remote repository, and also to pull a remote image to be
 used as a custom base dependency.
 More information about Bazel Docker rules can be found [here](https://github.com/bazelbuild/rules_docker).